josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪖_overlap_accountability_and_why_we_cannot_recruit.md

 ---

-## Risks of laundering & how to stop it
+## Risks Of Laundering & How To Stop It

 * **Technique laundering:** training re‑branded as “community safety”.
 * **Legitimacy laundering:** joint photo‑ops to sanitise contested tactics.